Parkinson’s Disease In Vitro Assays: Study Multiple MOAs in Parallel

-Detect & Measure Primary Biomarkers of Parkinson’s Disease
+Detect and Measure Primary Biomarkers of Parkinson’s Disease

 - Neuronal Mitophagy Assays

 Mutations in gene encoding proteins involved in targeted autosomal destruction of mitochondria (e.g., Parkin and PINK1) have been described in PD.
 This sparked heavy interest in therapeutic approaches that facilitate neuronal mitophagy.
 High-content imaging methods are used to measure different readouts of mitophagy:

 - Fluorescent reporters that measure pH changes during mitophagy

 - Mitochondrial membrane potential changes as a measure of viability

 - MPP+ Neuronal Cell Death Assay